30 Best Novels That Shouldn't Be Missed By Readers & Non-Readers Alike

 Bell The Bell Jar

-"I am, I am, I am" Sylvia Plath's The Bell Jar is a quintessential work of hers and her only novel.
+"I took a deep breath and listened to the old brag of my heart, I am, I am, I am."
+Sylvia Plath's The Bell Jar is a quintessential work of hers and her only novel.
 It's about a young woman who imagines an uncertain future and talks to the universe about the paralysis of wrong decisions.
-The book is wickedly funny and depicts the hollow parties of the fashion world, while the heroine falls into a depressive episode and is loved by all for its shrewd commentary on life.
-Like other of Plath's work, it's a heavy read, but the depiction and manipulation of the emotion are absolutely surreal in the process, exemplifying her ingenuity.
+The book is wickedly funny and depicts the hollow parties of the fashion world, while the heroine falls into a depressive episode.
+This book is loved by all for its shrewd commentary on life.
+Like other Plath works, it's a heavy read, but the depiction and manipulation of emotions are surreal in her writing, exemplifying her ingenuity.

 The Year Of Magical Thinking by Joan Didion